i7eo/google-translate-select/README.md

 ### Vitepress for @google-translate-select

 We use vitepress with our library to develop document.
-You can start it from the root of the repo, just run `pnpm docs`
+You can start it from the root of the repo, just run `pnpm dev:docs`

 ### Playground for @google-translate-select